COUNTRY GUIDE

 Timezone: ET

-Required Benefits: Upcoming state mandated retirement plan: New Jersey Secure Choice Savings Plan, will come in to force 1st July 2024.
+Required Benefits: New Jersey Secure Choice Savings Plan.
 New Jersey requires health insurance.

 Sick Leave Policy: All employers, 1 hour for every 30 hours worked, max accrual 40 hours a year.